 I have contact with parents and families who have had family difficulties.
 These include issues around domestic abuse, housing, parental separation, attendance, health, social services, early years, police, education welfare officer, counselling etc.

 Early Help and Preventative Service (EHPS) With consent I liaise with and refer into our local EHPS (Early Help and Preventative Service) this service provides additional support to families.
 For further information please speak to me.

-I have also attended a number of CHIN (child in need) and CP (child protection) meetings to support parents.
+I have also attended a number of CIN (child in need) and CP (child protection) meetings to support parents.

-I am in school three days a week and am available to parents prior to their children coming into school.
+I am available to parents prior to their children coming into school.
 I regularly provide a listening ear to families and mediate between parents who have separated and find communication difficult, frequently with their children ‘in the middle’.
 I liaise with school staff where appropriate.